 What conditions can GAE treat?

-How long does the GAE procedure take?
+How long does the GAE procedure in Atlanta take?

-Is genicular artery embolization painful?
+Yes, genicular artery embolization is safe.

 No, the GAE procedure is not painful because you receive local anesthesia and mild sedation for it.